 So, you’ve created your Vision Board and it has this year’s goals or your five-year plan on it and now it’s time to make some changes.
 Maybe you’ve already met a goal or two, or maybe your goals have changed.
-And now, you want to know how do you update your vision board?
+And now, you want to know how do you update your vision board.
 Or the question might even be why should you update your vision board?

 If you came here looking to create a vision board, then I suggest reading What Is the Purpose of a Vision Board and Create a Portable Vision Board first.
-This post is a follow-up for those previous posts.
+This post is a follow-up to those previous posts.

 If you already have a vision board, there are a couple of reasons why you might want to update or change your vision board.